Orchid Care and Repotting

 You can achieve the best health for your orchids by duplicating their natural habitat as closely as possible.
-The main ingredients to good orchid health are: light, temperature, water, humidity and food, amounts will vary from plant to plant.
-The Temperature is sometime critical for re-blooming.
+The main ingredients to good orchid health are light, temperature, water, humidity and food; amounts will vary from plant to plant.
+Humidity is also important, and the temperature is sometime critical for re-blooming.
 Check references for the type of orchid you have.
 Generally, how often you water depends on the type of orchid, your growing conditions, and the time of year.
 Read up on your orchid type.
-Humidity is very important main ingredients to good orchid health are: LIGHT, TEMPERATURE, WATER, HUMIDITY AND FOOD – amounts will vary from plant to plant.
 There are no low light orchids.
-Most orchids like bright, filtered light, some even prefer sun.
+Most orchids like bright, filtered light; some even prefer sun.
 South facing windows are usually best.
 The amount of ideal light for orchids is between 3000 and 5000 foot candles.
 Most orchids are content with feeding every fourth time you water.
 Pender Pines carries specialized orchid fertilizers.
 Good air circulation is vital for orchid health.
 Provide fan indoors.
 Some plants can tolerate moving outdoors in the summer into bright, filtered area where ample air circulation exists.